EvgenyTernovoy/rag-bot/knowledge_base/Assorhan.md

 ## Overview

-Assorhan was the homeworld of the Assorhian species.
+Assorhan was The homeworld of The Assorhian species.

 ## Sources